pereiragm/the-complete-sql-bootcamp/README.md

-# the-complete-sql-bootcamp
+# The complete SQL Bootcamp

-Files and exercises from Udemy course "The Complete SQL Bootcamp"
+Files and exercises from Udemy course [The Complete SQL Bootcamp](https://www.udemy.com/course/the-complete-sql-bootcamp/)